Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 used as primary navigation tool.
 Also note that Micronet wireless protocol has been reverse engineered and that many of its aspects are not yet properly understood.
-Worse, some understandings we think to be correct might very well be false in some circumstances.
+Worse, some understandings we think to be correct might be false in some circumstances.
 If you need state of the art and reliable navigation devices, just go to your nearest Raymarine/TackTick reseller.

 ## Contributors